Arnold Manoff: Personal life

-In her 2014 memoir I Said Yes to Everything, Lee Grant wrote that Manoff was known as "the silver fox" when she first met him in 1950 during rehearsals for All You Need is One Good Break, because of his white hair that made him look older than his 36 years.
+In her 2014 memoir I Said Yes to Everything, Lee Grant wrote that Manoff was known as "the silver fox" when she first met him in 1950 during rehearsals for All You Need is One Good Break, because of his grayish-white hair that made him look older than his 36 years.
 He'd already been married three times and had a nine-year-old daughter with his second wife, Ruth.
-He was married at the time to Marjorie MacGregor, the mother of his two sons, Tom and Michael.
+In 1950 he was still married to Marjorie Jean, the mother of his two sons, Tom and Michael.
 Grant recounted that she and Manoff were "an item" during production of the play.

-Grant wrote that she was living at home before their marriage, and that her parents did not approve.
-She said that there was a "Pygmalion" aspect to their marriage, and that Manoff sought to instruct her on Soviet literature and politics.
-She wrote that Manoff had little interest in her upbringing and that she never met most members of his family, including his mother.

-Manoff and Grant had a daughter, Dinah Manoff, who became an actress.
-They were separated at the time of his death.
+Grant wrote that she was living at home before their marriage, and that her parents did not approve of him.
+She added, there was a "Pygmalion" aspect to their marriage, in the way he sought to instruct her on Soviet literature and politics.
+She claimed that he had little interest in her upbringing, and she never met most of his family members, including his mother.
+Grant and Manoff were divorced at the time of his death.
+They had a daughter, Dinah Manoff, who became an actress.

+In his memoir, Walter Bernstein wrote of his friend:

+Manoff was a handsome man with prematurely gray hair and large liquid brown eyes of the kind that used to be called bedroom eyes.
+Women liked him; men were not so sure.
+He had the air of a licentious rabbi.
+His manner was slow and deliberate, but he had an uncanny perception of people and an often disconcerting ability to see what others didn't.
+An argument would come to a satisfying end and then he would say something that would make you realize there was another, deeper layer to the discussion.
+It was a gift, like extrasharp eyesight, but it did not necessarily endear him to people.

 Death

-Manoff died in 1965 of a heart ailment.
+On February 10, 1965, Manoff died of a heart ailment at Roosevelt Hospital in New York City.
+He was 50 years old.
 He was survived by two daughters, two sons, two sisters, and his mother.